sagemathinc/cocalc/notes/final_push.md

 - [ ] (2:00?) create a "snapshot" interact control based on Vivek and Jen's work.

-- [ ] (2:00?)
-3d: find the camera issue (that generates the large log), then include basic three.js-based rendering

 - [ ] (2:00?) try implementing new bup approach, namely have all snapshots for all projects in a single master, and use Cassandra to know what's what.
 This would loose file tracking, but we could do that via the db directly later....